+With any vaccination there is a risk of rare serious adverse events.
+Severe allergic reactions to vaccines (anaphylaxis) are rare but can be fatal.
+In case of this unlikely event, medication for treating allergic reactions is kept in the clinic room and the study team are appropriately trained in the management of anaphylaxis.
 Nervous system reactions are also extremely rare but have been reported with vaccinations in the past.
-Guillain-Barré syndrome (GBS) and transverse myelitis are very rare conditions in which people can develop severe weakness.
-Cases of GBS and transverse myelitis have been reported after COVID-19 vaccinations and the UK MHRA have updated their information to list GBS as a possible very rare side effect of the Oxford/AstraZeneca COVID-19 vaccine.
+A rare neurological illness called Guillain-Barré syndrome (GBS) has previously been associated with a flu vaccine used in the USA during a swine flu outbreak in 1976.
+This is a condition in which people can develop severe weakness and can be fatal.
+Cases of GBS have been reported after COVID-19 vaccinations and the UK MHRA have updated their information to list GBS as a possible very rare side effect of the Oxford/AstraZeneca COVID-19 vaccine.